- Playing Strength

 - UCI communication protocol

 All other versions build on top of the previous version.
-The table below provides an overview of the added features per version, and the gain in playing strength they provide.
-Please note that this will be different from other engines: adding the features in a different order, will give different results.
-Some features work so well together, that it's almost illogical to add one without the other.
-In that case, the playing strength is determined as if they were a single feature.
+The table below provides an overview of the added features per version and the gain in playing strength they provide.
+The strength gain is measured by playing the new Rustic version against the previous version.
+Please note that the results obtained in my tests will be different compared to your own, because each engine is different.
+Also, adding features in a different order will give different results.